orix-software/orix-software.github.io/docs/kernel/primitives/xwstr0.md

     .asciiz "Hello world"
 ```

-!!! tip "See [print](../../developer_manual/orixsdk_macros/print/) macro from orix-sdk to use it easily "
+!!! tip "See [print](../../developer_manual/orixsdk_macros/print/) macro from orix-sdk to use it easily"